de-jena/MDO/de.jena.mdo.playground.app/resources/root/readme.md

 Usage: createMapping <ecoreFileLocation> <persistanceUnitName>
    scope: mdo
    parameters:
       String   the location of the ecore file.
-Can be absolut or relative to the launch.bat String   the name of the persitence unit.
+Can be absolut or relative to the configured data folder String   the name of the persitence unit.
 Will become the name of the file with the mapping as well.

 g! createMapping example1/models/product.ecore test.xmi